alibaba/FederatedScope/federatedscope/llm/README.md

 * Comprehensive and off-the-shelf **federated fine-tuning algorithm** implementations and versatile programming interfaces for future extension to enhance the capabilities of LLMs in FL scenarios with low communication and computation costs, even without accessing the full model (e.g., closed-source LLMs);
 * Several **accelerating operators and resource-efficient operators** for fine-tuning LLMs with limited resources and the flexible pluggable sub-routines for interdisciplinary study (e.g., LLMs in personalized FL).

+For more details, please refer to our paper: [FederatedScope-LLM: A Comprehensive Package for Fine-tuning Large Language Models in Federated Learning](https://arxiv.org/abs/2309.00363).

 We provide a hands-on tutorial here for your quick start.

 ## Code Structure